 1. "Never" by Heart

 To people who didn't think girl power was a thing back in the day, meet the Wilson sisters.
 And by meet, I mean go watch the video to this song, listen to the rest of their songs, and just bask in their collective glory.
 While all of their songs are worthy of a mention, this one in particular is on the list because of just how re-playable it is.
 This song is appropriate for every situation.
 Need to feel empowered after someone breaks your heart?
-Need some energy after a lethargic morning in the office?
 Need the perfect song to celebrate to after completely destroying a test?
 Having a bad hair day and want to feel like a guitar-wielding 80s goddess?
 Transporting your great-aunt's casket in a hearse to the cemetery?
 Blast.
 It.
 (Well, maybe not really in the last case, since that would be inappropriate.
 Unless she really loved Heart.
 Because then I think it would be inappropriate not to.)

 2. "In Your Eyes" by Peter Gabriel